baolhq/soulforge/README.md

 ### Contribution

 Contributions are welcome!
 Please fork the repository and submit a pull request for any feature requests or bug fixes.
-You can learn more about contributing on our [Code of Conduct](CODE_OF_CONDUCT.md).
+You can learn more about contributing on our [Code of Conduct](CODE_OF_CONDUCT.md)

+If you interested in translating this game, please take a look at the [Translation guide](docs/translation_guide.md).

 ### License